mcagov/waves-app/README.md

 ## Under the hood

+#### Services
+The services that can be performed are stored in the `services` table.
+Each service has:
+1. A name
+2. Service standard (standard_days or premium_days)
+3. Pricing for the part / service standard
+4. UI rules (e.g. validations, form display helpers)
+5. Activities (e.g. generate_new_5_year_registration, update_registry_details)
+6. Print templates (e.g. registration_certificate, cover_letter)

+## NOTE that the following is undergoing a major refactor
+## Documentation will be updated once the work has been completed.

 ##### Submissions
 Submissions are requests to change something in the Registry of Ships.
 In the UI, we call them 'Applications' but in the Rails world, 'application' is a reserved word.
 A submission can be for a variety of different tasks.